ravishankar06226/Disk-Size-Update-by-email-/README.md

-# Remaining Disk-Size Update by email
+# Disk-Size Update by email
-Email notification for disk usage
+Email notification of disk usage